junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Modernizing the Pittman-Robertson Fund for Tomorrow’s Needs Act of 2017”.
+This Act may be cited as the “Modernizing the Pittman-Robertson Fund for Tomorrow’s Needs Act”.

 ## § 2.
 Purpose